DreamOfTheRedChamber/system-design-interviews/messageQueue/kafka-best-practices.md

 # Reliability
 * If we tell the client a message is committed, and the leader fails, the new leader we elect must also have that message.
 This yields a tradeoff: if the leader waits for more followers to acknowledge a message before declaring it committed then there will be more potentially electable leaders.

-## In Sync replica
-### Def
-* Followers consume messages from the leader just as a normal Kafka consumer would and apply them to their own log.
-* There are two types of replicas: synchronous (performance) and asynchronous (consistency) replication.
-* In-sync are defined by broker config replica.lag.time.max.ms, which means the longest duration follower replica could be behind leader replica.

-### Always caught-up to leader
-* Kafka dynamically maintains a set of in-sync replicas (ISR) that are caught-up to the leader.
-Only members of this set are eligible for election as leader.
-A write to a Kafka partition is not considered committed until all in-sync replicas have received the write.

-### Persist inside Zookeeper
-* This ISR set is persisted to ZooKeeper whenever it changes.
-Because of this, any replica in the ISR is eligible to be elected leader.
-This is an important factor for Kafka's usage model where there are many partitions and ensuring leadership balance is important.
-With this ISR model and f+1 replicas, a Kafka topic can tolerate f failures without losing committed messages.

 ## Qurom based leader election
 * Let's say we have 2f+1 replicas.
 If f+1 replicas must receive a message prior to a commit being declared by the leader, and if we elect a new leader by electing the follower with the most complete log from at least f+1 replicas, then, with no more than f failures, the leader is guaranteed to have all committed messages.
 This is because among any f+1 replicas, there must be at least one replica that contains all committed messages.
 That replica's log will be the most complete and therefore will be selected as the new leader    .